When it comes to working dog breeds, Norway seems to have it all.

-With that being said, early socialization can help to prevent aggression towards other dogs and can leave your Halden Hound to get along fine with others.
+That said, early socialization can help prevent aggression towards other dogs and leave your Halden Hound to get along fine with others.

 In terms of smaller non-canine pets, the Halden Hound may revert to their natural hunting instincts.
 As such, supervision is always required.